HowTo: Node Red - Create a user interface with dashboard nodes

 https:// 192.168.172.5:1880/ui/

-First of all, it's about dividing the layout.
-With its help you can position the respective input and output elements (dashboard nodes) almost freely on the dashboard.
+The first step is to divide up the layout.
+You can use this to position the respective input and output elements (dashboard nodes) almost freely on the dashboard.
 The dashboard offers the option of combining individual dashboard nodes into groups.
 The display order of these nodes can then be set on the dashboard.
-In addition, these grouped nodes can or must be assigned to a specific “tab”.
+In addition, these grouped nodes can or must be assigned to a specific "tab".

-In addition to the “Home” tab, you can create other tabs.
-This is practical, for example, for virtually separating the elements in different rooms in a smart home system.
-This means you can combine all of the sensors and actuators in the living room in a tab called “Living Room”.
-This makes the overview easier and brings structure to the often rapidly increasing number of nodes.
+In addition to the "Home" tab, other tabs can also be created.
+This is useful, for example, to virtually separate the elements in different rooms in a smart home system.
+For example, you can group all sensors and actuators in the living room in a tab called "Living room".
+This makes it easier to maintain an overview and brings structure to the often rapidly increasing number of nodes.

-This is also what you can see and set in the “Layout” tab of the dashboard configuration.
-All tabs and their associated groups will be displayed there.
-In the screenshot below
+This is also what you can see and set in the "Layout" tab of the dashboard configuration.
+All tabs and the associated groups are displayed there.
+In the following screenshot

-“Layout” section of the dashboard configuration.
-Here you can see some of the individual tabs (in this example “Home”, “Raspi data”, “Settings” and “Tasmota status”).
-The groups can also be identified.
-For example, the “Raspi data” tab includes groups “1” and “2”.
+"Layout" area of the dashboard configuration.
+Here you can see some of the individual tabs (in this example "Home", "Raspi data", "Settings" and "Tasmota status").
+The groups can also be recognized.
+For example, the "Raspi data" tab includes the groups "1" and "2".
 Each group then contains the actual dashboard elements assigned to it.
 You can make these visible by clicking on the small arrow pointing to the right.

 View of the "Theme" tab of the dashboard configuration.
 Here you can set the style, the base color and the font used on the dashboard.